wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 </tr>
 <tr>
 <td>match (optional)</td>
 <td>Regular expression.
-If specified, extract the tag only if &quot;scope&quot; (spanName, sourceName, or span tag) matches this regular expression.</td>
+If specified, extract the tag only if the span name, source name, or span tag matches this regular expression.</td>
 </tr>
 <tr>
 <td>iterations (optional)</td>
 <td>Number of iterations.
-Recursively check and replace recursively if output string contains the search string until no. of iterations are reached or search string is not found in the output.</td>
+Recursively check and recursively replace if the output string contains the search string until the number of iterations is reached.</td>
 </tr>
 <tr>
 <td>firstMatchOnly</td>